facussc24/Proyecto-bitcoin/README.md

 - **Alternative.me** – Fear & Greed index
 - **Google News RSS (via rss2json)** – latest cryptocurrency headlines

+## Error handling

+API requests are performed through a helper that retries failed fetches up to two times with a short delay.
+All exported functions in `api.js` use this helper so that temporary network issues are automatically mitigated.

 ## Available scripts

 - `npm test` – run Jest unit tests